mre-code/groovysql/README.md

 1. Clone the GroovySQL repository to your machine via the usual Git methods
 2. Change directory into the cloned repo (cd groovysql)
+3. Make changes as needed
-3. Execute the Gradle wrapper (./gradlew shadowJar)
+4. Execute the Gradle wrapper (./gradlew shadowJar)

 The Gradle wrapper (gradlew) will take care of downloading and installing the right version of Gradle, compiling everything, and putting together the final jar file as ./build/libs/groovysql-x.y-all.jar, where x.y represents the